 In order to make and set a goal, it has to be specific.
 And by specific, I mean details, details, details!
 I’ll also add that for a goal to be reachable, you have to be willing to do the work in order to reach your goal.

-For example, a goal of “I want to lose weight” is not very specific.
+For example, the goal of “I want to lose weight” is not very specific.
 Having a specific goal is going to motivate you more than just a generalization.

 The key to this section of making a goal specific is to ask yourself: